taylorjg/shazizzle/README.md

 * understand some of the concepts
 * get some experience using the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)

+# Supported Browsers

+I have tried successfully it on the following browsers:

+* Chrome on macOS
+* Firefox on macOS
+* Chrome on Android

 # Database Tracks

 I have fingerprinted the tracks listed below.